yahoojapan/multiple-dimension-spread/docs/develop/overview.md

 MDSWriter converts Spread to binary, generates blocks from binary Spread, and creates files that combine blocks.
 MDSReader expands to units of Spread.

+## Fast merge of files

+MDS does not have a schema, so it is possible to merge in binary state.
+When creating a column structure from a message, it consumes a lot of CPU resources such as serialization, encoding and compression.
+However, since MDS does not consume these CPU resources, it can solve bottlenecks in disk and network IO.

+## Splitable

+MDS can split the process in units of blocks.

 ## Serializing and deserializing Message

 ![schema-lib](schema-lib.png)